Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) species composition;

-b) the quantitative ratio of different species;
+b) quantitative ratio of different species;

 c) closeness;

-d) productivity and other features and properties;
+d) productivity and other characteristics and properties;

-45. There are the following variants of mosaicity of phytocenoses (Rabotnov, 1984; Mirkin, 1985):
+45. The following variants of mosaic phytocenoses are distinguished (Rabotnov, 1984; Mirkin, 1985):

-a) regeneration mosaics- heterogeneity of phytocenosis associated with the renewal process;
+A) regeneration mosaics– heterogeneity of phytocenosis associated with the renewal process;

 b) clone mosaics– heterogeneity of phytocenosis associated with vegetative propagation of plants;